sebfisch/haskell-regexp/README.markdown

 The algorithm discussed in the [Play on Regular Expressions][paper] has been implemented in different languages.
-In a series of two [blog]\ [posts], Carl Friedrich Bolz describes a Python implementation that uses a Just In Time (JIT) compiler to achieve impressive performance.
+In a series of two [blog][blog] [posts][posts], Carl Friedrich Bolz describes a Python implementation that uses a Just In Time (JIT) compiler to achieve impressive performance.
 He compares his version with corresponding C++ and Java programs.

 [blog]: http://morepypy.blogspot.com/2010/05/efficient-and-elegant-regular.html
 [posts]: http://morepypy.blogspot.com/2010/06/jit-for-regular-expression-matching.html